Winter wheat: United States

 Winter wheat was brought to Kansas by German-Russian Mennonites in the 19th century.
 Bernhard Warkentin and Mark A. Carleton played a major part in the spread of winter wheat as a commercial crop.
 Warkentin organized mills in central Kansas and imported seed from Ukraine to meet growing demand.
 Carleton worked for the United States Department of Agriculture (USDA) as a crop explorer.
 He went to Russia to find other wheat varieties and worked with Kansas State University researchers to develop new ones.
 Winter wheat production quickly spread throughout the Great Plains, and was, as it still is, usually grown using the techniques of dryland farming.

 Effects of climate change

-For temperate climate zones, increases in yields for winter wheat due to climate change are predicted for example in the case of spring wheat in Canada.
-For Ukraine where temperatures are increasing throughout the year and precipitation is predicted to increase, winter wheat yields could increase by 20-40% in the north and northwestern regions by 2050, as compared to 2010.
+For temperate climate zones such as Canada, increases in yields for winter wheat due to climate change are predicted.
+For Ukraine, where temperatures are increasing throughout the year and precipitation is predicted to increase, winter wheat yields could increase by 20–40% in the north and northwestern regions between 2010 and 2050.

+Regional variations

+Winter wheat cultivation practices vary significantly by region, primarily due to differences in climate & pest pressures.
+For example, in the North American Great Plains, a primary concern is the plants ability to survive harsh winters, leading to the selection of cold-hardy varieties of hard red winter wheat.

+In contrast, in regions with mild winters (such as USDA hardiness zones 8 and 9) the primary concerns are different.
+Cultivation in these areas is adapted to address a shorter vernalization period, heat stress, & a higher risk of pests and diseases.
+In these climates, growers often prefer soft red winter wheat varieties.